Improved bounds for noisy group testing with constant tests per item: Main results

 \subsubsection{The noisy {\tt DD} algorithm}

 As in the prior section, let us first consider the \textit{noiseless} {\tt DD} algorithm.
 The first step is identical to {\tt COMP} classifying all individuals that are contained in at least one negative test as healthy.
-In a second step, the algorithm checks each individual to see if they are contained in a positive test as the only yet unclassified individual and thus must be infected.
+In a second step, the algorithm checks each individual to see if \geb{ it is } contained in a positive test as the only \gebA{remaining} unclassified individual \gebA{after the first step of the algorithm} and thus must be infected.

-Again, the situation is more intricate when we add noise, since neither a single negative test gives us confidence that an individual is healthy nor does a positive test where the individual is the single yet unclassified individual inform us that this individual must be infected.
+Again, the situation is more intricate when we add noise, since neither a single negative test gives us confidence that an individual is healthy nor does a positive test where the individual is the single \gebA{remaining} unclassified individual \gebA{after the first step of the algorithm} inform us that this individual must be infected.
 Instead we count and compare the number of such tests.
-The first step of the noisy {\tt DD} algorithm is identical to noisy {\tt COMP}, but we are not required to identify all healthy individuals in the first step.
-Thus, after the first step, we are left with all infected individuals $V_1$ and a set of yet unclassified healthy individuals which we will denote by $\zeroplus$.
-These are healthy individuals who did not appear in sufficiently many displayed negative tests to be declared healthy with confidence in the first step.
+The first step of the noisy {\tt DD} algorithm is identical to noisy {\tt COMP}, but we are not required to identify all healthy individuals in the first step (\gebA{we are able to keep some unclassified for the second round}).
+Thus, after the first step, we are left with all infected individuals $V_1$ \geb{(as the algorithm did not \gebA{try to classify any individual as infected } in the first step)} and a set of yet unclassified healthy individuals \geb{(as some of them might exhibit a first neighbourhood that is not sufficient for a clear first round classification)} which we will denote by $\zeroplus$.These are healthy individuals who did not appear in sufficiently many displayed negative tests to be declared healthy with confidence in the first step\footnote{\gebA{Note that the bounds are taken in a way such that no infected individual is classified as uninfected in the first round.}}.
 In symbols, for some $\alpha \in (0,1)$

-To tell $V_1$ and $\zeroplus$ apart, we consider the number of displayed positive tests $\vP_x$ where the individual $x$ appears on its own after removing the definitely healthy individuals $V_0 \setminus \zeroplus$ from the first step, i.e.
+To tell $V_1$ and $\zeroplus$ apart, we consider the number of displayed positive tests $\vP_x$ where the individual $x$ appears on its own after removing the individuals \gebA{, which were declared healthy already, }$V_0 \setminus \zeroplus$ from the first step, i.e.